donkeyclip/motorcortex-anime/README.md

 const AnimePlugin = MotorCortex.loadPlugin(AnimePluginDefinition);
 ```

 ### Use the provided CSSEffect as the CSS core of MotorCortex.
-Create CSSEffects and place them anywhere in your Clip

 ```javascript
 import MotorCortex from "@donkeyclip/motorcortex";